hazinofan/AI-transcribtor-/dev-tracking/week4.md

     *   The main `useEffect` hook for fetching transcription data now explicitly resets the `player` state to `null` when `videoId` changes.
 This ensures that a new player instance is correctly initialized for the new video and prevents issues with stale player references.

 9.  **Robust Error Handling:**
-    *   The `transcribeVideo` function and its calling `useEffect` have been updated to better parse and display error messages originating from the backend API or fetch failures.
+    *   The `transcriptAudioCall` function and its calling `useEffect` have been updated to better parse and display error messages originating from the backend API or fetch failures.

 10. **CSS Adjustments for `react-youtube`:**
     *   CSS classes `styles.videoPlayer` (for the wrapper div) and `styles.videoPlayerIframe` (for the actual iframe) are used to ensure proper styling of the embedded player.